 Learn more about our financial information here.

 MINDS adheres to the Code of Governance for Charities and Institutions of a Public Character (IPCs) laid out by the Charity Council.
-The public is able to access our full Governance Evaluation Checklist for FY20/21.
+The public is able to access our full Governance Evaluation Checklist at the Charity Portal here.

 MINDS provides an avenue for whistleblowers – staff, volunteers, suppliers, and the general public, who have major concerns over wrongdoings to come forward and disclose their concerns in good faith without fear of punishment or unfair treatment.
 Wrongdoing relates to all forms of unlawful conduct, financial malpractice, dangers to the public, etc. Examples are: